Nenotriple/img-txt_viewer/docs/User_Guide.md

 - [`Create Wildcard From Captions`](#create-wildcard-from-captions) - Combine all captions into one text file.
 - [`Cleanup Text`](#cleanup-text) - Fix typos across all text files.

- **📷Image Tools**
+ **📷 Image Tools**
 - [`Batch Resize Images`](#batch-resize-images) - Resize all images using different methods and conditions.
 - [`Resize Image`](#resize-image) - Resize the current image by exact resolution or percentage.
 - [`Batch Crop Images`](#batch-crop-images) - Crop all images to a specified resolution.
 - [`Crop Image`](#crop-image) - Crop an image or GIF using various methods and tools.
-- [`Batch Upscale`](#upscale-image) - Upscale images using models like RESRGAN, AnimeSharp-4x, and UltraSharp-4x.
+- [`Batch Upscale`](#upscale-image) - Upscale images using models like R-ESRGAN.
-- [`Upscale Image`](#upscale-image) - Upscale an image using models like RESRGAN, AnimeSharp-4x, and UltraSharp-4x.
+- [`Upscale Image`](#upscale-image) - Upscale an image using models like R-ESRGAN.
 - [`Find Duplicate Files`](#find-duplicate-files) - Identify and separate duplicate files.
 - [`Expand`](#expand) - Expand images to square ratio for simple backgrounds.
 - [`Edit Image Panel`](#edit-image-panel) - Adjust image properties like brightness, contrast, etc.

- **📦Other Tools**
+ **📦 Other Tools**
-- [`Batch Rename/Convert`](#batch-rename-convert) - Rename and convert images sequentially with padded zeros.
+- [`Batch Rename/Convert`](#batch-renameconvert) - Rename and convert images sequentially with padded zeros.
 - [`Thumbnail Panel`](#thumbnail-panel) - Display thumbnails for quick navigation.
-- [`Edit Image...`](#edit-image) - Open images in external editor.
 - [`Auto-Save`](#auto-save) - Save text automatically when switching pairs.
 - [`Image-Grid`](#image-grid) - Open the Image-Grid view.

 ---

 <!--####################################################################################################-->
 <!--####################################################################################################-->
 <!--####################################################################################################-->

 # ✂️Shortcuts

 ### ALT+LEFT/RIGHT
 #### *(Navigate between img-txt pairs)*

 With the primary text box in focus, press `ALT+LEFT` or `ALT+RIGHT` to move between img-txt pairs.

-`ALT+LEFT` Moves back to the previous image.
+- `ALT+LEFT` moves back to the previous image.

-`ALT+RIGHT` Moves forward to the next image.
+- `ALT+RIGHT` moves forward to the next image.

 ---

 ### SHIFT+DEL
 #### *(Delete the current pair)*

 Press `SHIFT+DEL` to move the displayed image and text file to a trash folder.

-The trash folder is created in the same directory as the image file.
+- The trash folder is created in the same directory as the image file.

-When closing the app, you'll be asked if you want to permanently delete the trash folder.
+- When closing the app, you'll be asked if you want to permanently delete the trash folder.

-Also available via the Tools menu and the image right-click context menu.
+- Also available via the `Tools` menu and the image right-click context menu.

-If the trash folder already contains a file with the same name, you will be prompted to overwrite it or cancel the operation.
+- If the trash folder already contains a file with the same name, you will be prompted to overwrite it or cancel the operation.

 ---

 ### ALT
 #### *(Cycle through autocomplete suggestions)*

-With the primary text box in focus, press `LEFT-ALT` or `RIGHT-ALT` to move the autocomplete selector left or right.
+With the primary text box in focus, press `LEFT ALT` or `RIGHT ALT` to move the autocomplete selector left or right.

 ---

 ### TAB
 #### *(Insert the selected autocomplete tag)*

 With the primary text box in focus, press `TAB` to insert the selected autocomplete tag.

 ---

 ### CTRL+S
 #### *(Save the current text file)*